netdata/netdata/database/engine/README.md

 For setting the memory mode for the rest of the nodes you should look at [streaming](../../streaming/).

-The `history` configuration option is meaningless for `memory mode = dbengine` and is ignored for any metrics being stored in the DB engine.
+The `history` configuration option is meaningless for `memory mode = dbengine` and is *ignored* for any metrics being stored in the DB engine.

-All DB engine instances, for localhost and all other streaming recipient nodes inherit their configuration from `netdata.conf`:
+**All DB engine instances**, for localhost and all other streaming recipient nodes inherit their configuration from `netdata.conf`:

 ```conf